retostauffer/python-colorspace/paper.md

 # Key functionality

+## HCL-based color palettes

-## Chosing and constructing color palettes
+The key functions and classes for constructing color palettes using hue-chroma-luminance paths (and then mapping these to hex codes) are:

-A key feature of _colorspace_ is the ability to select, modify, and create effective color maps in the HCL color space.
-As mentioned above, these are not fixed sets of colors but define trajectories trough the HCL space.
-When drawing 'any' number of colors from a palette, these trajectories are evaluated and (if needed) converted to e.g., HEX colors (web colors).
-The package provides three main classes of HCL-based color palettes:

-* `qualitative_hcl`: Create qualitative HCL-based palettes, designed for coding categorical information, i.e., where no particular ordering of categories is available and every color should receive the same perceptual weight.
+* `qualitative_hcl`: For coding qualitative or categorical information, i.e., where no particular ordering of categories is available and every color should receive a similar perceptual weight.
-* `sequential_hcl`: Create sequential HCL-based palettes, designed for coding ordered/numeric information, i.e., going from high to low (or vice versa).
+* `sequential_hcl`: For coding ordered/numeric information, i.e., going from
+    high to low (or vice versa).
-* `diverging_hcl`: Create diverging HCL-based palettes, designed for coding ordered/numeric information around a central neutral value, i.e., where colors diverge from neutral to two extremes.
+* `diverging_hcl`: For coding ordered/numeric information around a central
+    neutral value, i.e., where colors diverge from neutral to two extremes.

-To show the flexibility, \autoref{fig:chosingpalettes} depicts color swatches for four HCL-based sequential palettes.
-The first (`pal1`) is the predefined sequential HCL-based 'viridis' palette as is the second one (`pal2`), but this time constructed by hand by specifying the properties of all three trajectories.
-The remaining two start with the 'viridis' settings, but adjust certain properties.
-While `pal3` overwrites the chroma trajectory with a triangular one ending in lower chroma than the original, `pal4` limits hue to the green-yellow range.
+All of these functions provide a range of named palettes inspired by well-established packages but actually implements them using their HCL paths.
+Additionally, these perceptual parameters can be modified or new palettes can be created from scratch.

+As an example, \autoref{fig:chosingpalettes} depicts color swatches for four variations of viridis palettes.
+The first `pal1` simply sets up the palette from its name.
+It is actually identical to the second `pal2` which shows the HCL-based specification: The palette goes from purple (hue 300) to yellow (hue 75), increasing colorfulness (chroma) simultaneously from 40 to 95, and the changing the brightness from dark (luminance 15) to light (luminance 90).
+The `power` parameter chooses a linear change in chroma and a slight nonlinear power for luminance.

+The subsequent palettes then vary the perceptual properties of the palette:
+`pal3` uses the same HCL properties as `pal1` and `pal2` but uses a triangular chroma path from 40 via 90 to 20, yielding muted colors at the end of the palette.
+Instead, `pal4` just changes the starting hue for the palette to green (hue 200) instead of purple.
+All four palettes are visualized by the `swatchplot()` function from the package.

 ```
 from colorspace import palette, sequential_hcl, swatchplot